 ITSL understands that a single-family dwelling is proposed for the subject property.
-From the attached site plan (Drawing 23.004-1) a driveway and septic infrastructure will also be constructed.
+From the attached site plan (Drawing 23.024-1) a driveway and septic infrastructure will also be constructed.

-Our scope of work included a desktop review of relevant information onsite or nearby, as well as field visits to evaluate the potential for existing or possible geotechnical hazards, and our work included preliminary slope stability analyses.
+Our scope of work included a desktop review of relevant information onsite or nearby, as well as a field visit to evaluate the potential for existing or possible geotechnical hazards, and our work included preliminary slope stability analyses.